 Then enter Alexander – the next in line to the throne as Edgar had no children.
 He doesn’t appear to have broken with the Normans and was probably not greatly enamoured of the old Celtic families that had forced him to flee and given his mother such a rough time.
 To their horror, he married the illegitimate daughter of Henry I – now king of England after Rufus died in a hunting accident often suspected to have been murder.
 He also brought the distinctive Celtic Christian church closer to the rites of Rome – a slap in the face to the country’s ancient traditions.

 Going back to Macbeth – the eleventh century king of Scotland who Shakespeare turned in to a monster – if you have never seen the play, then it’s a definite must.
 There are various film versions – the two most famous directed in the 1940s by Orson Welles and in the 1970s by Roman Polanski.
+And the more recent movie with Michael Fassbinder.

-And the Roman Polanski version:
+The Roman Polanski version: